Becoming an Agent

 The University of New England

-Each application takes approximately four weeks to assess and the decision of the Director, International Marketing and Pathways is final.
+Each application takes approximately four weeks to assess and the decision of the Director, UNE International is final.

-Prospective Educational Advisors must only be invited to apply by the Director of International Marketing and Pathways and will be required to attend for interview.
+Prospective Educational Advisors must only be invited to apply by the Director of UNE International and will be required to attend for interview.

 In the event of the application being successful, an Agent Agreement shall be prepared in duplicate for execution and exchange.
 In the event of the application being rejected, notification will be forwarded and the decision recorded on file.